ibekiaris/load-balancing/README.md

 ## Examples

-Those examples will help you better understand the way to use this library
+Those examples will help you better understand how to use this library

 [Examples](doc/examples.md)